computer-lab/computerlab.io/source/_posts/pigeons-and-contemporary-art-illustrated-critical-framework.md

 - [Amalia Ulman: Privilege](http://privilege.amaliaulman.eu/index.html)

-### Works where pigeon feathers, eggs, etc. were used as materials
+### Works where pigeon feathers, eggs, etc. were used as material

 - [Amalia Ulman: The Humble Origins of Bob the Pigeon](http://www.palomapowers.com/flora-powers-shop/amalia-ulman)